yaobinwen/robin_on_rails/Mathematics/Linear-Algebra/Linear-Algebra-Done-Right/Journal.md

 07:02 ~ 08:41 (1h39m)

 1. I studied the subject _Sums of Subspaces_.
 When I tried to prove _1.39 Sum of subspaces is the smallest containing subspace_, I went back to the definition of vector spaces to enhance my understanding of the implication of the commutativity and asscociativity on vector spaces.

+## 2023-04-26 (Wed)

+07:36 ~ 09:03 (1h27m)

+1. I caught up with the notes.
+2. I worked on the detailed proof of _1.39 Sum of subspaces is the smallest containing subspace_ (because the textbook doesn't show the details).